Hello real estate investors,

 We are Chinese and we love bricks over the piece of paper (share certificate I mean)!
 J In the old days, all Chinese houses have been made from bricks.
-Bricks are metaphor for houses.
+Bricks are metaphors for houses.
 Buying houses are buying something you can see and you can touch.

 The bricks give us a sense of security; we know what we are getting ourselves into.
 It is funny, but it is so true!
 (I can be a control freak myself, but hey, seeing something we can control is always better than not!)

 Unfortunately, RESP does not allow us to own real estate.
 Our choices are mostly left with mutual funds and stock market.